Palmeral of Elche: Environmental Engineering

 In the 10th century CE, the Caliphate of Córdoba moved the city of Elche seven km away from Ilici to its present location.
 The Caliphate from the 7th to 10th century expanded the irrigation system into a complicated canal system centered on the Vinalopó river.
 The rulers applied North African water management techniques to create an oasis in an arid environment.
 Faced with scarce rainfall, irregular river flow, and brackish water from the Vinalopó river, the Caliphate in the second half of the tenth century planted palm groves.
 The palm trees prevented soil erosion, decreased water evaporation, provided shade, and protected crops from wind.
 The Caliphate divided the groves into huertos (rectangular base agricultural unit, Spanish for orchard) forming huertas (groups of huertos).
 Palm trees were planted in a grid pattern with single or double rows along the rectangular huerto edges.
 The palm trees enhanced agricultural production in an arid region with summer temperatures consistently above 30 °C and annual rainfall below 250 mm (9.8 in).
-Forage plants, cereals (i.e., corn, wheat, barley, alfafa), and medium-sized trees (i.e., pomegranates) were planted inside the huerto for human and livestock consumption.
+Forage plants, cereals (i.e., corn, wheat, barley, alfalfa), and medium-sized trees (i.e., pomegranates) were planted inside the huerto for human and livestock consumption.
 The palm groves also provided construction material for wood, fibers (i.e., baskets, thatched house roofing), and ornamentation.
 Huertas were bounded by cascabots (fences of plaited dried palm leaves) or 1–2 m high plastered walls of undressed stone.
 In addition to agriculture, tenants planted elaborate gardens.

 Elche residents prized gardens and orchards as respites from the arid conditions, offering an oasis of scents, sounds, touch, and visual beauty.
 In the Islamic period, gardens symbolized paradise.
 A strong literary tradition presented gardens as metaphors for love, loss, memory and the passing of time.
 The “desert castles” garden-estate concept first entered the Iberian peninsula in the 8th century CE when Umayyad amīr Abd al-Rahman I fled from Syria to Córdoba, Spain.
 Under the Caliphate of Córdoba, the garden-estate tradition percolated into Toledo, Seville, Granada, and Elche.
 After the fall of the Umayyad dynasty, later rulers of Al-Andalus continued the garden-estate tradition.
 Elche residents planted linear walled gardens in which water channels established symmetrical plots, irrigating rectangular landscapes of fruit trees, flowers, vegetation, and often walkways flanked the sides.